Apricot Cake is so easy to make from scratch! This simple but so flavorful cake is topped with fresh apricots and is perfect for summer entertaining.

 Instructions

-- Preheat oven to 350°F (180°C) and grease the bottom and sides of a 9-inch springform pan with baking spray or butter.
+- Preheat oven to 350°F (180°C) and grease the bottom and sides of a 9-inch spring form pan with baking spray or butter.
 Set aside.

-- Using a food processor, blender, or immersion blender puree half of the apricots with the lemon juice and set aside.
+- Using a food processor, blender, or immersion blender, purée half of the apricots with the lemon juice and set aside.

-- Quarter remaining apricots and set aside.
+- Quarter the remaining apricots and set aside.

 - Add eggs, one at a time.
 Then add vanilla extract and beat until combined.

-- In a small bowl combine flour, baking powder, cinnamon, and salt.
+- In a small bowl, combine flour, baking powder, cinnamon, and salt.
 Add to the mixture and beat until just combined.

-- Add pureed apricots to the batter and beat until just combined.
+- Add puréed apricots to the batter and beat until just combined.

-- Transfer batter to the prepared springform pan.
-Distribute the quartered apricots evenly on top of the batter and bake for 55-60 minutes or until a skewer inserted in the center comes out clean with only a few crumbs attached.
+- Transfer batter to the prepared spring form pan.
+Distribute the quartered apricots evenly on top of the batter and bake for 55–60 minutes, or until a skewer inserted in the center comes out clean with only a few crumbs attached.

-- Let cool then dust with powdered sugar.
+- Let cool, then dust with powdered sugar.

-Nutrition Information
+Nutrition

 [social_warfare buttons=”Pinterest, Facebook”]